-The city of Sacramento and the area covered under the proposed ordinance are located in the Great Valley of California.
+The Project Area-the City of Sacramento-is located in the Great Valley of California.
 The Great Valley is an alluvial plain approximately 400 miles long and 50 miles wide.
 The northern and southern portions of the Great Valley are drained by the Sacramento and San Joaquin Rivers, respectively.
 Topography in the Sacramento area is relatively flat, with elevations as low as sea level gradually increasing to approximately 75 feet above sea level in the northeastern portion.